Week 14 NFL score predictions: A guide to best games, more

 Jamison Hensley's pick: The Chiefs have scored 109 points in the first quarter this season, 34 more than any team in the NFL.
 The Ravens are simply not built to play catch-up, with Lamar Jackson at QB and a run-heavy offense.
 Baltimore's three-game winning streak will end at Arrowhead Stadium, where Kansas City hasn't lost since Nov.
 26, 2017.
 Chiefs 27, Ravens 17

-Adam Teicher's pick: The advantage is almost always with the offense in these matchups between the highest scoring team and the No. 1 scoring defense.
+Adam Teicher's pick: The advantage is almost always with the offense in these matchups between the highest-scoring team and the No. 1 scoring defense.
 The No. 1 offense is 4-1 in such matchups since 2006.
-Not only that, but the high-scoring team has reached at least 27 point in all of these games.
+Not only that, but the high-scoring team has reached at least 27 points in all of these games.
 The Chiefs haven't been held under 26 points this season, and it won't happen against the Ravens.
 The Chiefs can clinch a playoff berth with a win.
 Chiefs 30, Ravens 24

 FPI win projection: KC, 75.2 percent.
-The Ravens had allowed the lowest Total QBR in the league through eight weeks of the season (46.8), but since then have allowed the eighth-highest in the league (64.3).
+The Ravens had allowed the lowest Total QBR in the league through eight weeks of the season (46.8), but since then have allowed the eighth-highest Total QBR in the league (64.3).
 It could get worse against the Chiefs and Patrick Mahomes, who leads the NFL with an 84.3 Total QBR this season.

 What to watch for in fantasy: Over the past three weeks, Jackson ranks No. 5 in the NFL in rushing attempts.
 The list of players with 70-plus rushing yards and a rushing score in both of the past two weeks consists of just Phillip Lindsay and Jackson.
 Read more.